 #1 A shoujo reimagining

-While Cutie Honey was an early mahou shoujo series, its intent was always to be subversive and mold the genre into a form that was more appealing to boys.
+While Cutie Honey was an early mahou shoujo series, its intent was always to be subversive.
+It wanted to mold the genre into a form that was more appealing to boys.
 With its brutal violence, sexy protagonist, fan-service, and action-packed storylines, the original Cutie Honey was hardly a show in the same trend as other magical girl series at the time.

 Cutie Honey Flash looks to correct that.
 It’s the same general story about Honey—a student at a Christian boarding school—using her special powers to fight against the evil Panther Claw Syndicate.
 However, its presented very differently this time around.
-Everything about it screams shoujo now, with the most obvious change being the softer artstyle and prettier character-designs, certainly when compared to 1994’s New Cutie Honey
+Everything about it screams shoujo now.
+The most obvious change being the softer artstyle and prettier character-designs.
+Certainly when compared to 1994’s New Cutie Honey

-The Sailor Moon influences are a bit obvious, with Honey herself this time feeling like a mix between her original self and Usagi Tsukino.
+The Sailor Moon influences are a bit obvious.
+Honey herself feels like a mix between her original self and Usagi Tsukino.
 That’s not a bad thing, though, and the story develops in an interesting direction of its own.

 #2 Magical Girl action